eiri020/bdh/README.md

 ## Refactor code
 This code was written in a few days, from idea to result.
 Now it needs to convert from a quick and dirty solution to something that is maintainable, including unit tests.

+## Mature options
+Options like supressing the current verbose output and dumping generated code to screen, will be done after the refacturing.

 ## Scenario Outline
 The Gherkin Scenario Outline, may be usefull at a lot of places, like one initial (given state) will result in